mokshashah0111/Wine-Predictor/README.md

 - Scikit-Learn (Sklearn) – A comprehensive module containing data preprocessing tools, model training functions, evaluation metrics, and ML algorithms.
 - XGBoost (Extreme Gradient Boosting) – A high-performance gradient boosting algorithm that enhances accuracy and improves predictive performance.

-📌 Steps Involved in the Project
+📌 Steps Involved in the Project:

 1️⃣ Data Collection
 The Wine Quality Dataset is obtained from a publicly available source.
 It consists of multiple features that impact wine quality.
 Typically, the dataset contains: